persalys/persalys/python/doc/developer_manual/validation/validation.rst

       - a window appears with a table of parameters, a progress bar and 2 buttons 'Run' and 'Stop'
       - click on the 'Run' button

-    - check result window :
+    - check result window:

       .. image:: /developer_manual/validation/chaos_result.png
           :align: center

-      - left side : 1 variable in the list view
+      - left side: 1 variable in the list view
-      - right side, tabs : Results - Adequation - Sobol indices - Validation - Parameters - Model
+      - right side, tabs: Results - Adequation - Sobol indices - Validation - Parameters - Model
-      - when metamodel plot is displayed, a Graph setting widget appears at the bottom of the tree view : check its behavior
+      - when metamodel plot is displayed, a Graph setting widget appears at the bottom of the tree view: check its behavior
       - check tables are well drawn
-      - Validation tab has 3 tabs : Analytical, Test sample, K-Fold
+      - Validation tab has 3 tabs: Analytical, Test sample, K-Fold

   - chaos_2

     - click on the 'Run' button
-    - error message : 'No results are available...'
+    - error message: 'No results are available...'
     - right click on the item design_2 and choose Evaluate
     - a wizard appears, deselect fake_y0, click one the Finish button
     - a window appears, click on the 'Run' button